Sprinter1999/MaskedOptim/README.md

 - Median
 - Krum
 - RFA
-- MaskedOptim (the proposed method)
+- maskedOptim (the proposed method)

 To evaluate these methods, you can modify the method configuration in  `eval.sh`.